 - Channel This field determines which operating frequency will be used.
 The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - > Enable WDS Check this box to enable WDS.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations to access.
+The wireless radio can only be enabled or disabled by using the WIFI ON/OFF switch on the device. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
+If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - Enable WDS Bridging Check this box to enable WDS.
 With this function, the Router can bridge two or more Wlans.
 If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-17.
 Make sure the following settings are correct.